Our Commitment to You and the Protection of Your Data

 - Continuing to invest in our security infrastructure

-- Changing our policies and product offerings to include new tools for data portability and data management
+- Product offerings that include new tools for data portability and data management

 Our Security Infrastructure and Certifications

 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ most valuable data, we’ve set high standards for security.
 We’ve received several security certifications from the American Institute of Certified Public Accountants such as SOC 2 and SOC 3.
 The International Federation of Accountants also issued our ISAE 3000, a standard for assurance over non-financial information.
-We are in the process of expanding our ISO 27000 standards on information security management systems, the industry standards for how organizations handle data and implement security.
+Slack has received internationally recognized security certifications for ISO 27001 (information security management system) and ISO 27018 (for protecting personal data in the cloud).

 Slack has invested heavily in building a robust security team, one that can handle a variety of issues — everything from threat detection to building new tools.
 In accordance with GDPR requirements around security incident notifications, Slack will continue to meet its obligations and offer contractual assurances.